TobiasHiort/TheGreatEscape/README.md

 	- can lock one tile for booking
 	-	can lock one tile for occupation
 - recalcs movement as soon as either FIRE or PEOPLE are in the way.
+- HEALTH: implement A\* heuristics for people to maximize health

 #### Rooms
 - separate instances
+- int smoke

+####
+- Trick A\* to think that heat tiles are slower to pass.
+This can be an implementation of path priority /hhuehueristics

 ## USED CODE AND LINKS
 [CODE] [A* pathfinding algorithm](http://code.activestate.com/recipes/578919-python-a-pathfinding-with-binary-heap/)